ParagD25/Virtual_Pen/README.md

 # Virtual Pen 🖊️
-An application where one can write on scren just using gestures.
+An application where one can draw on screen by just using Gestures.

+Pen's color is been detected and is been used as an ink for drawing on screen.

 ## Prerequisites 📋